 Similarly, when a UE resumes a suspended connection it sends an RRC resume cause in the RRC Resume Request message.
 The options for the resume cause values are the same as for the establishment cause values.
 The resume cause is also sent in the clear over-the-air.

 The establishment cause and resume cause can also be linked to other identifiers that appear during a data session.
 For example, the TMSI is sent in the same RRC Setup Request message as the establishment cause.
-This allows the attacker to associate the establishment cause to the TMSI and trace the user throughout their data session.

 Editor’s Note: How and which identifiers can be linked with each other by exploiting the RRC establishment/resume cause is FFS.